 How you perceive and respond to a recession will determine whether your business grows profitably or fights for survival.
-Here are the top 7 reasons why great companies thrive during a recession and how you can do the same.
-Here are 8 time-tested ways leaders can inspire employees to do their best.
+Here are the top seven reasons why great companies thrive during a recession and how you can do the same.

 • Are you tired of hearing all the “doom and gloom” forecasts regarding our current economy?

 • Do you find yourself obsessing with worry and fear about the potential impact on your business?

 • Are you ready to shift from victim mentality and knee-jerk reactions to opportunistic thinking and proactive strategies to profit even in recessionary times?

 “Recession” is one of the most distorted, counterproductive words in the English language.
 Its mere use engenders a strong emotional response — from consumers and businesses alike — ranging from fear and pessimism to total sense of defeat.